 If you want your baby shower to be exciting, fun, and memorable – you’re in the right place!
 Party games are great because they can ensure that everyone has a good time.
-The tricky part is that you want them to be exciting and fun.
+The tricky part is that you want them to be exciting and fun while being inexpensive.
 Stuck on ideas?
-Don’t worry because below is a list of possible baby shower games you can try.
+Don’t worry because below is a list of possible baby shower games you can try so that you can check this off your list of things to do!
 These baby shower games are an absolute thrill to play and simple to incorporate into your baby shower!
 For a more exciting experience, consider counting points throughout the day for winners of each game, and at the end of the day, have a grand prize for the winner(s)!

 Baby Shower Games: Getting Active